Ladysnake/Ladysnake.github.io/wiki/charter.md

 #### ![Soul Strain](charter/soul_strain.png) Soul Strain

-Soul Strain is a new status effect meant to punish the player by **doubling the damage taken** and turning **all damage to magic damage**, bypassing armor.
+Soul Strain is a new status effect meant to punish the player by **doubling damage taken** and turning **all damage to magic damage**, bypassing armor.

 ![Soul Strain](charter/SoulStrain.png)